-In his book My Personal Best with Steve Jamison, Coach recalled an incident that exemplified this mental approach:
+In the book he co-wrote with Steve Jamison, My Personal Best, Wooden recalled an incident that exemplified this mental approach:

 “In the final seconds of the 1928 Indiana state high school championship, with Martinsville leading by one point, Muncie Central’s Charlie Secrist flung a desperation underhand shot from half-court that literally went up to the rafters and came down straight through the hoop.
 It was impossible.
 Here’s how impossible it was: In my 40 years of coaching basketball at Dayton High School, South Bend Central, Indiana State Teachers College and UCLA, I never saw anyone make that shot again in competition.
 But I did see it once—Saturday night, March 17, 1928, in the final seconds of the Indiana state high school championship.
 Martinsville lost 13–12.
 Muncie Central fans were nearly hysterical at the buzzer.